-There is no simplified answer to drainage and each field needs to be properly surveyed to ensure that the plan for drainage will be case specific.
+There is no simplified answer to drainage, and each field needs to be properly surveyed to ensure that the drainage plan will be case-specific.

-Both airborne hyperspectral and satellite multispectral sensors have the ability to monitor crop health during a growing season.
+Both airborne hyper-spectral and satellite multi-spectral sensors can monitor crop health during a growing season.
 Health is affected by pollution, drought, pests, and can be detected in the infrared bands long before it is apparent to the naked eye.

-Surveying the whole farm allows you to see the bigger picture, sort out all the problems and even determine if it is viable and where to build dams.
+Surveying the whole farm allows you to see the bigger picture, sort out all the problems, and determine if dams are viable and where to build them.

 By combining soil classes, topographical data, rainfall statistics and other inputs, an analysis can be done to determine potential and drainage problems.

 You can determine which soils saturate quicker than others, where water levels are, find out if the type of soil is suitable to build a dam on and detect if your dam is leaking.